Organising Committee

 Secretary

-Contact Rob on research@bvoa.co.uk
+Contact Kate on kateyfet@yandex.com

 Member at Large

-RCVS recognised Advanced Practitioner in general Small Animal Surgery
+RCVS recognised Advanced Practitioner in General Small Animal Surgery

-Contact Heather on memberatlarge@bvoa.co.uk
+Contact Simon on memberatlarge@bvoa.co.uk

 Rachel Jermyn